Mira0507/uniprot_api/README.md

 ### a.
 Establishing URL

-The URL includes info about the destination you're connecting to, your Uniprot IDs of interest, data format to be retrieved, and data field.
+The URL includes info about what API you're connecting to, your Uniprot IDs of interest, data format to be retrieved, and data fields of interest.
 If you're looking for data about the Uniprot ID `"P21447"`, the URL would be `"https://rest.uniprot.org/uniprotkb/search?query=P21447&format=tsv&fields=accession,length"` where the `query`, `format`, and `fields` indicate Uniprot ID, output format, and data column to be retrieved, respectively.
 You can manipulate the string to retrieve different data format and fields.
 Visit [this instruction](https://www.uniprot.org/help/api_queries) for more details.

 ### b.
 Querying data